-Name Туре Attributes Definition receptor_id string required, iden- tifier ID of the current Receptor object, unique within the loca repository. receptor_hash string required The SHA256 hash of the receptor amino acid sequence, calculated on the concatenated receptor_variable_domain__aa sequences and represented as base16-encoded string. receptor_type string required The top-level receptor type, either Immunoglobulin (Ig) or T Cell Receptor (TCR). receptor_variable string required Complete amino acid sequence of the mature variable domain of the Ig heavy, TCR beta or TCR delta chain.
+Name Туре Attributes Definition receptor_id string required, iden- tifier Identifier for the Receptor object.
+This identifier must be unique within a given study, but it is recommended that it be a universally unique record locator to enable database applications. receptor_hash string required The SHA256 hash of the receptor amino acid sequence, calculated on the concatenated receptor_variable_domain__aa sequences and represented as base16-encoded string. receptor_type string required The top-level receptor type, either Immunoglobulin (Ig) or T Cell Receptor (TCR). receptor_variable string required Complete amino acid sequence of the mature variable domain of the Ig heavy, TCR beta or TCR delta chain.
 The mature variable domain is defined as encompassing all AA from and including first AA after the the signal peptide to and including the last AA that is completely encoded by the J gene. receptor_variable string required Locus from which the variable domain in recep- tor_variable_domain_1_aa originates receptor_variable string required Complete amino acid sequence of the mature variable domain of the Ig light, TCR alpha or TCR gamma chain.
-The mature variable domain is defined as encompassing all AA from and including first AA after the the signal peptide to and including the last AA that is completely encoded by the J gene. receptor_variable string required Locus from which the variable domain in recep- tor_variable_domain_2_aa originates receptor_ref array of string optional, nul- lable Array of receptor identifiers defined for the Receptor object reactivity_measur array of ReceptorRe- activity optional, nul- lable Records of reactivity measurement
+The mature variable domain is defined as encompassing all AA from and including first AA after the the signal peptide to and including the last AA that is completely encoded by the J gene. receptor_variable string required Locus from which the variable domain in recep- tor_variable_domain_2_aa originates receptor_ref array of string optional, nul- lable Array of receptor identifiers defined for the Receptor object